New York Has Three Major Airports – But Which One Fits Your Travel Plans Best?

 Travelers should anticipate navigating a sprawling complex.
 Inter-terminal transfers can require AirTrain rides between buildings, adding 10-20 minutes to connection times.
 For international arrivals clearing customs, budget extra time during peak afternoon windows when multiple wide-body aircraft land simultaneously.

 LaGuardia Airport occupies East Elmhurst in northern Queens, approximately 8 miles from Midtown – the closest of the three major airports to Manhattan’s core.
 The $8 billion terminal reconstruction completed between 2020-2023 transformed what was once derided as the nation’s worst airport into a genuinely pleasant domestic hub.
+Despite these upgrades, the geographic advantage is best utilized with a professional private transfer to navigate the complex Queens-Manhattan traffic patterns.

 American Airlines and Delta split most of LaGuardia’s operations across gleaming new Terminals B and C. The focus remains squarely on domestic routes, particularly high-frequency shuttles to Boston, Washington DC, and Chicago.
 A handful of limited international flights serve nearby Canadian destinations, but this isn’t where you’ll catch that Frankfurt red-eye.